 |Estimated Tuition: $71,820|

-Established in 2017, University of Tennessee at Chattanooga the McColl School of Business at the Queens University of Charlotte is now offering students the opportunity to complete an online flexible MBA.
+Established in 2017, the McColl School of Business at the Queens University of Charlotte is now offering students the opportunity to complete an online flexible MBA.
 Most of this accredited program can be completed entirely online, although students are required to visit the campus for two different residencies, one at the beginning of the program and one at the midpoint.
 Students must complete between 36 and 39 credits, depending on whether or not they choose a specific track of study.
 Available areas of concentration include leadership and change, healthcare management, finance, and executive coaching.
 This online flexible MBA program can be completed in just 24 months.

 |Location: Charlotte, North Carolina|